 As a sales manager, how do you improve your team’s performance?

 Increase commissions?
 Set up internal competitions?
-Punish poor performance?
+Address poor performance?

 Whether through group sales team meetings or one-on-ones, here are the top 3 exercises to work into your coaching sessions to build your sales team’s consultative selling skills.

 Spend time with your salespeople practicing the art of asking great questions.
 What’s a great question?
 A question that gets at the heart of your prospect’s problem or demonstrates a deep knowledge of their business immediately positions your salesperson as an expert.
 A great question will also guide your prospect toward discovering the value of your product or service.

 In this Let's Talk Sales episode, Elizabeth speaks with Jay Sylvester on selling creative, being vulnerable as a leader, and much more.
 Listen Now

 Improving your team’s ability to ask great questions starts with knowing what the questions are.
 Put together a list of the problems your product or service solves for your customers.
 Great questions are phrased to reveal those problems.
 For example, if your widget reduces waste by 15%, a great question would be, “Tell me about the impact of excess waste on your business.”
 Or, “What would it mean for your business to reduce waste by 15%?”

 Once you know the questions to ask, spend time with your salespeople role-practicing.
 The more your sales team has practiced using these questions, the more comfortable they’ll be in a prospect conversation.

 2. Active Listening and “Listening Between the Lines”